tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/小程序 SDK/快速入门_intl_en.md

 ### Enabling DataInsight

 We have introduced [DataInsight](https://beacon.tencent.com/) into the SDK to track and optimize the SDK quality for a better user experience.
 >?
-DataInsight only monitors the COS request performance but doesn't report the business data.
+DataInsight only monitors the COS request performance and doesn't report any business data.
 >

 To enable this feature, make sure that the SDK version is 1.4.0 or later and specify `EnableTracker` as `true` during initialization.